espegun/AWS/how_to_lambdas/README.md

 ### Execution role: In the console
 A lambda function may be given any such role.
 * Default role (upload logs to CloudWatch).
-* Use a custom role created in IAM.
+* Use a custom role created in IAM, as shown [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#permissions-executionrole-console).
 * Use an AWS policy template.
 To check this for a lambda function, go to the **Lambda function**, go to **Configuration** and then choose **Permissions**.